zgordon/pico-gutenberg-support/README.md

-# tito-wordpress-block
+# Pico Gutenberg Fix

-A plugin for easily adding Tito events with the block editor.
+This plugin will resolve errors with some WordPress themes where wide blocks do not display full width with the Pico plugin activated.